alexp03674/alexp03674.github.io/docs/index.md

 Some wants and aspirations involve learning skills!

 >* Your sim’s skills and their levels are under the **Skills** tab in the UP.
 >>* Don’t fret if this is blank!
-BM contains items that increase skills, or your sim can purchase a book on a skill.
+Build Mode contains items that increase skills, or your sim can purchase a book on a skill.
 >>>* To buy a book, click on any bookshelf.

 >* Reaching higher levels of skills unlocks new abilities.